Computer Science Degree Salary

 Associate Jobs and Salaries

 Let’s say you’ve done the work and completed your associate degree.
 What do you do now?
-The good news is that for those with an associate degree, the computer science field boasts some of the most lucrative jobs.
+The good news is that for those with an associate degree, the computer science field boasts some of the most lucrative computer science jobs for those with an associate degree.
 Here are a few popular roles to research:

 - Computer Support Specialist – Make a difference by being the IT support that leaves customers satisfied, not frustrated.
 With median salaries of $54,760, computer support specialists are in high demand, from software to printer companies.